What is Alcohol Addiction?

 Alcohol Addiction in Older Adults

-Despite the popular perception that young people (especially students) are the biggest drinkers, the age group which is actually most likely to drink in the UK is people aged 45-64.
-There are various reasons for this, including a general downward trend in alcohol consumption especially prominent in young people, a greater access to disposable spending amongst middle-aged Britons, the increased likelihood of alcohol use disorders over time and more.
+Despite the popular perception that young people are the biggest drinkers, the age group which is actually most likely to drink in the UK is people aged 45-64.
+There are various reasons for this, including a general downward trend in alcohol consumption especially prominent in young people, greater access to disposable spending amongst middle-aged Britons, the increased likelihood of alcohol use disorders over time and more.

 Over the last 15 years, total abstinence from alcohol has actually fallen by 5% for Britons aged 65 and over, and alcoholism amongst older people is now recognised as an increasingly serious problem: some 28% of men and 14% of women aged over 65 now drink at least five times a week.
 Alcohol, and alcohol addiction, can have more serious health implications for the elderly who are less likely to be able to recover from alcohol-related illness and injury, are more likely to have co-occurring disorders, and are especially susceptible to motor control-related accidents.